 If the crime you are reporting is not an emergency, you can call the non-emergency line at 604-525-5411 or attend our Front Counter at 555 Columbia Street, New Westminster, BC.

 Are you a grade 11 or 12 student who is curious about a career in policing?
 Want to learn from the best about investigative methods and advanced driving techniques?
 Then consider applying for the New Westminster Police Department Student Police Academy.
-Application deadline has been extended to April 19, 2019 and the fee to apply is $50.
+Application deadline is April 10th, 2020 and the fee to apply is $50.

 This two week program gives you a behind the scenes look at all aspects of being a police officer.
 From physical conditioning and self-defense tactics, to scenario-based simulations and firearm safety, you’ll receive from police the most up to date tactical training.

 You will learn about the many different aspects of policing from exciting guest speakers.
 Meet members of the K9 Unit, see the police helicopter – Air 1 up close, and get out on the water with the NWPD Marine Unit.

 This is your opportunity to see what it takes to be a police officer.

 Successful candidates will exemplify the following core values:

 Professionalism – Police officers are expected to conduct themselves in a professional and appropriate manner both at work and in their personal lives.

 Responsibility – Police officers are responsible for their own actions and for their contribution to a positive culture in their class.